Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 The customer manager should be able to edit the ranking if none of the interested parties were yet notified of the results.

+In the end of the analysis phase, the customer manager should have ranked all the candidates.

 #### 1. How the order of the rank works?
 <a id="order"></a>